Learnable latent embeddings for joint behavioral and neural analysis

 From data visualization (clustering) to discovering latent spaces that explain neural variance, dimensionality reduction of behavior or neural data has been impactful in neuroscience.
 For example, complex 3D forelimb reaching can be reduced to only 8--12 dimensions~\cite{vargas2010decoding, Okorokova2020DecodingHK}, and the low dimensional embeddings reveal some robust aspects of movements (i.e., PCA-based manifolds where the neural state space can easily be constrained and is stable across time~\cite{Yu2008GaussianprocessFA, Churchland2012NeuralPD,Gallego2018CorticalPA}).
+Linear methods such as PCA are often used to increase interpretability, but this comes at the cost of performance~\cite{Urai2022LargescaleNR}.
+UMAP~\cite{mcinnes2018umap} and tSNE~\cite{van2009dimensionality} are excellent non-linear methods, but they lack the ability to explicitly use time information, which is always available in neural recordings, and they are not directly as interpretable as PCA.

-Yet, methods such as PCA, tSNE, ISOMAP, UMAP, and variational autoencoders (VAEs) lack identifiability, which is critical as it ensures that the learned representations are uniquely determined and thus facilitates consistency across animals and/or sessions.
-They also often lack the ability to explicitly use time information, which is always available in neural recordings.
+Non-linear methods are desirable to use for high performance decoding, but often lack identifiability: the desirable property that true model parameters can be determined, up to a known indeterminacy~\cite{Roeder2020, Hyvrinen2019NonlinearIU}.
+This is critical as it ensures that the learned representations are uniquely determined and thus facilitates consistency across animals and/or sessions.

 There is recent evidence that label-guided VAEs could improve interpretability~\cite{zhou2020learning, Sani2020ModelingBR, klindt2021towards}.
 Namely, by using behavioral variables, such algorithms can learn to project future behavior onto past neural activity~\cite{Sani2020ModelingBR}, or explicitly use label-priors to shape the embedding~\cite{zhou2020learning}.
-However, these methods still have restrictive assumptions on the underlying statistics of the data, and they do not guarantee consistent neural embeddings across animals~\cite{Pandarinath2018InferringSN, Prince2021ParallelIO, zhou2020learning}, which limits their generalizability as well as interpretability (and thereby affects accurate decoding across animals).
+However, these methods still have restrictive explicit assumptions on the underlying statistics of the data, and they do not guarantee consistent neural embeddings across animals~\cite{Pandarinath2018InferringSN, Prince2021ParallelIO, zhou2020learning}, which limits their generalizability as well as interpretability (and thereby affects accurate decoding across animals).